vcorreia-td/puma-error-poc/docs/GettingStarted.md

 * `bundle exec rake "ruby_service:bootstrap[awesome_api]"`

-This will rename and files and directories name `my_service_name`, which is the default name used in the template, as well as replace all occurrences of `my_service_name` and `MyServiceName` inside all files.
-Instead, the name you have as an argument will appear.
+This will rename files and directories named `my_service_name`, which is the default name used in the template.
+All occurrences of `my_service_name` and `MyServiceName` inside all files will also be replaced by the new service name `awesome_api` and module name `AwesomeApi`.

+The rake task also supports an optional second argument to explicit the indended project module name:

+* `bundle exec rake "ruby_service:bootstrap[awesome_api,AwesomeAPI]"`

 ### Setting up your remote